Verizon Privacy Office

 Protecting our customers' privacy is an important priority at Verizon and we are committed to maintaining strong and meaningful privacy protections.
 The privacy of your information is a significant responsibility and we value the trust you place in us.

-This policy applies to website visitors and Verizon customers in the United States.
+This policy applies to website visitors, app users and Verizon customers in the United States.
 It applies across the Verizon family of companies and the products and services they provide.
 The Verizon family of companies includes the companies and joint ventures controlled by Verizon, including the Verizon telephone companies, Verizon Enterprise Solutions, Verizon Wireless, AOL and Verizon Online.

 View policies for Verizon Enterprise Solutions customers outside the United States.
 Also, certain services offered to consumers as well as contracts between Verizon and its business customers (both U.S. and international) may contain additional privacy-related terms and conditions that are presented to you in other ways.